bezhermoso/bezhermoso.github.io/app/_til/integrate-bluebird-into-angular-1.x.md

 og_image: /keep/til.png
 ---

 The [`bluebird`](http://bluebirdjs.com/) library doesn't quite work with Angular out-of-the-box.
 You'll have to configure `bluebird` to execute resolution/rejection functions within Angular's digest loop.
-However I also learned that even if you have that in place, [`ui-router`'s Resolve](https://github.com/angular-ui/ui-router/wiki#resolve) functionality still wouldn't work with `bluebird` promises.
+I also learned that even if you have that in place, [`ui-router`'s Resolve](https://github.com/angular-ui/ui-router/wiki#resolve) functionality still wouldn't work with `bluebird` promises.
 You'll have to do something extra for that, too:

 <!--stop-->